-Adapted with permission from the Sexual Assault Crisis Centre Safe Partying Tips https://saccwindsor.net/party-safe/safe-partying-tips-1/
+\Adapted with permission from the Sexual Assault Crisis Centre Safe Partying Tips https://saccwindsor.net/party-safe/safe-partying-tips-1/

 Follow the rules set by your school/prom committee.
-You have been planning and looking forward to this night for months, don't make decisions that you will regret and end your night before it even starts.
 Think about the consequences of your actions, have fun, and make this a night to remember!